IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_schedule_overview.md

 # SCHEDULE OVERVIEW (THIS IS A DRAFT!!!)
 ## This will be in draft form until we meet on the first day of class.

 *All dates and assignments are subject to change at the discretion of the professor!
-Gitbook and slack are the official sources for all dates and assignments; the printed syllabus is not.
-The printed syllabus is a general overview / guideline.*
+Gitbook and slack are the official sources for all dates and assignments.

 *Gitbook /Slack are living, dynamic sources. **If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack and in person during class.***
 <table>